 I was in need of a sea bream recipe today (13th March 2016) after a visit to our local Sainsbury's supermarket.

-This was new to me and rather special, so I didn't want to just throw it in the frying pan like I would with a mackeral.
-I wanted to be able to show it off - even if only to my partner - and not just present a pile of fish flesh which could be any old fish.
+This fish was new to me and rather special, so I didn't want to just throw it in the frying pan like I would with a mackeral.
+I wanted to be able to show it off - even if only to my partner - and not just offer a pile of fish flesh which could be any old fish.

 Well, my version of it anyway.